 Key Performance Measure: Discussions with Grade 6 teachers regarding successful homework completion (%) amongst the Grade 6 student population.

-Baseline Target Actual 2013 77% Increase 5% June 2014 Trend Data Analysis: (indicators of progress over time - 1 to 3 yrs.)
+Baseline Target Actual

+2013/14 77% Increase 5% Did not complete

+2014/15 TBA (May2015) Increase 5% June 2016

 This is a new goal and objective at the school.
 This question was posed to Grade 6 teachers in May 2013 regarding our Grade 6 students.
 It was generally acknowledged that this percentage marker (77%) was based upon students who may receive some or several reminders about homework, but do consistently complete homework on time.
 We consider completion of homework to be an indicator of student organization and responsibility.
 Recognizing that, in high school, students may be assigned homework from several different teachers, that this is a skill that will be required for success at the next level.
 These students will be tracked in Grade 7 and discussions and a questionnaire filled out by Grade 6 and 7 teachers will provide us with data to track this year and into the future.
+Due to job action this was not completed in June.
+We will collect data from our Grade 6 students in June 2015 and continue to track trends as they move into Grade 7.

 Opportunities for Further Development: